 A key element of our growth strategy depends on our ability to develop and market new products and improvements to our existing products that meet our standards for quality and appeal to consumer preferences.
 The success of our innovation and product development efforts is affected by our ability to anticipate changes in consumer preferences and demographics, the technical capability of our product development staff in developing and testing product prototypes, including complying with governmental regulations, and the success of our management and sales team in introducing and marketing new products.
-Failure to develop and market new products that appeal to consumers could negatively impact our business, financial condition and results of operations.

 Additionally, the development and introduction of new products requires substantial research, development and marketing expenditures, which we may be unable to recoup if the new products do not gain widespread market acceptance.
 Efforts to accelerate our innovation may exacerbate risks associated with innovation.
-If we are unsuccessful in meeting our objectives with respect to new or improved products, our business, financial condition and results of operations could be harmed.
+Failure to develop and market new products that appeal to consumers and meet our objectives could negatively impact our business, financial condition and results of operations.